Table of Contents

 Cremation is Environmentally Gentle

 If you are concerned about your carbon footprint, you might want to compare the impact of traditional burial and cremation on the environment.
 Traditional burial uses a number of processes and products that negatively impact the environment, including caskets, maintained grave sites, tombstones, embalming, and even the cultivation of flowers.
-On the other hand, cremation offers a reduced impact on the environment.
+Cremation, however, offers a reduced impact on the environment.

 - The impact of the fuel/gas used in cremation – Cremation releases greenhouse gases and vaporized chemicals that are already present in the body.
 However, the industry continues to make progress in improving this process, lowering the level of toxic gases released into the atmosphere during cremation.